The Black Plague – 10 Surprising Benefits of ‘the Black Plague’ – Great Plague’ ‘Black Death’, Bubonic Plague, or simply the Plague

-Let’s face it you would have been very lucky to survive the ‘Black Plague that swept through the villages, towns and cities of medieval Europe.
+Let’s face it you would have been very lucky to survive the Plague that swept through the villages, towns, and cities of medieval Europe.

-Dirty, cramped and unhygienic living conditions throughout medieval Europe created a perfect breading ground for rats and the ‘Black Death’ or ‘Bubonic Plague’ was spread easily by these cramped and squalid conditions.
+Dirty, cramped, and unhygienic living conditions throughout medieval Europe created a perfect breeding ground for rats and the ‘Black Death’ or ‘Bubonic Plague’ was spread easily by these cramped and squalid conditions.

-It was transmitted from fleas living on dead rats that jumped onto it’s human host and then bite them, transmitting the bacteria.
+It was transmitted from fleas living on dead rats that jumped onto their human host and then bite them, transmitting the bacteria.

 Pretty gross I know and then the disease was quickly passed from human to human!

-Hard to believe but the Black Plague actually had many benefits for those medieval people who survived the epidemic
+The Black Death period actually had many benefits for those medieval people who survived the epidemic

-- 3) The limited availability of labor led to new modern farming techniques to be developed in England.
+The limited availability of labor led to new modern farming techniques being developed in England.

-- 4) Improved Farming techniques led to an increase in total agricultural produce.
+Improved Farming techniques led to an increase in total agricultural production.

-- 6) Regenerated and growth of many natural flora and fauna occurred over a period of time as there was less consumption.
+Regeneration and growth of much natural flora and fauna occurred over a period of time as there was less consumption.

-- 8) The Black Plague ultimately led to the Peasants Revolt, which improved all round conditions for peasants and lower classes.
+The Black Plague ultimately led to the Peasants Revolt, which improved all-around conditions for peasants and lower classes.

-- 9) Perfumes and wonderful and ‘Eau du Cologne’ was created which masked the bad smells present in villages, Towns and cities.
+Perfumes and wonderful ‘Eau du Cologne’ was created which masked the bad smells present in villages, Towns, and cities.

-- 10) The Black death plague paved the way for the Reformation and Protestantism in England.
+The Black Death plague paved the way for the Reformation and Protestantism in England.

-The devastating period of the ‘black death’ finally came to an end when is is believed a very cold snap killed off the Bacteria strains the were causing the epidemic.
+The devastating period of the ‘black death’ finally came to an end when it is believed a very cold snap killed off the Bacteria strains that were causing the epidemic.